kena0ki/aconv/transcoding_rs/README.md

    Otherwise, emit an error message and output the input texts as it is.

 #### Non-text characters
-Characters that are treated as non-text in this library are the same [ones](https://github.com/file/file/blob/ac3fb1f582ea35c274ad776f26e57785c4cf976f/src/encoding.c#L236) in the `file` command, plus REPLACEMENT CHARACTER.
+Characters that are treated as non-text in this library are the same [ones](https://github.com/file/file/blob/ac3fb1f582ea35c274ad776f26e57785c4cf976f/src/encoding.c#L236) in the `file` command, plus the REPLACEMENT CHARACTER.
 Namely, U+0000 ~ U+0006, U+000e ~ U+001a, U+001c ~ U+001f, U+007f, and U+FFFD are treated as the non-text characters.